Finitude of physical measures for random maps: Feller continuity and quasi-compactness: proof of Theorem

 we have that $P^{n+k}(x,A)$ is the convolution of $P^{n}(x,A)$ and $P^{k}(x,A)$.
 In particular, we get the following remark:

 \begin{rem} If $P^{n_0}(x,A)$ is strong Feller continuous for some $n_0\geq 1$, then $P^{2n_0}(x,A)$ is ultra Feller continuous. \end{rem}

 To prove Theorem~\ref{thm:B} we need the following proposition that shows some equivalent formulation of the assumption of Theorem~\ref{thm:A}.
 First, recall that a Markov transition probability $P(x,A)$ is said to be $m$-nonsigular if $m(A)=0$ implies that $P(x,A)=0$ for $m$-almost every $x\in X$.
-We also address the reader to recall how a transition probability can be associated with a Markov operator explained at the beginning of Section \ref{sec:(UC)}, see also~\cite[Chapter V.4]{neveu1965mathematical}.
+We also address the reader to the beginning of Section~\ref{sec:(UC)}, where the association of a transition probability with a Markov operator is detailed.
+For an additional context, see~\cite[Chapter V.4]{neveu1965mathematical}.

 \begin{prop} Let $(X,\mathscr{B},m)$ be a Polish probability space.
 Consider a Markov transition probability $P(x,A)$ with $x\in X$ and $A\in \mathscr{B}$.
 Then, the following conditions are equivalent: \begin{enumerate}[label=(\alph*),itemsep=0.2cm] \item there exists $n_0\geq 1$ such that \begin{enumerate}[label=(\arabic*)] \item $P^{n_0}(x,A)$ is strong Feller continuous, and \item $P^{n_0}(x,\cdot)$ is $m$-nonsigular; \end{enumerate} \item there exists $n_0\geq 1$ such that \begin{enumerate}[label=(\roman*)] \item $P^{n_0}(x,A)$ is ultra Feller continuous, and \item $P^{n_0}(x,\cdot)$ is absolutely continuous with respect to $m$ for all $x\in X$; \end{enumerate} \item there exists $n_0\geq 1$ such that